-From a continental perspective, 68.3% of Spanish exports by value are delivered to European countries while 11.3% are sold to Asian importers.
-Spain ships another 6.7% worth of goods to North American clients with 6.4% going to Africa.
+From a continental perspective, 73.6% of Spain exports by value were delivered to fellow European countries while 10% were sold to Asian importers.
+Spain shipped another 6.8% worth of goods to North American.

 Spain’s Top 10 Exports

-In second place for improving export sales were fruits and nuts which gained 20.7% led by fresh fruits.
+In second place for improving export sales were pharmaceuticals which grew 39.4%.

 The following types of Spanish product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.